jsummers/deark/readme.md

 Thanks to Mike Frysinger, and the authors of compress/ncompress, for liblzw.

-Thanks to Martin Schoenert for unzoo.c.
+Thanks to Rahul Dhesi and Martin Schoenert for much of the code used by the ZOO format decoder.

 Thanks to countless others who have documented the supported file formats.